 May 26—London falls to very heavy bombing.

 May 27—Pres.
 Roosevelt proclaims a state of emergency.
+The President states the national policy as two-fold: active resistance "to every attempt by Hitler to extend his Nazi domination to the Western Hemisphere, or to threaten it," and "his every attempt to gain control of the seas," and giving "every possible assistance to Britain and to all who, with Britain, are resisting Hitlerism or its equivalent."
 Pocket battleship “Bismarck” Germany’s largest battleship (41,676 tons) is sunk by British Fleet in the Atlantic after a 1,750 mile chase; only 117 Germans survive from a crew of 2,200.

 May 29—U.S. Army Air Corps forms Ferrying Command to fly newly manufactured airplanes to Great Britain.

 Highlights of world war some 79 years ago

 June 1—Luftwaffe sinks British cruiser “Calcutta” in the Mediterranean.

 June 3—Britain and Iraq at peace; British Empire troops hold all Iraqi keypoints for the duration of the war.